Grief: Professional support

 Many people who grieve do not need professional help.
-Some, however, may seek additional support from licensed psychologists or psychiatrists.
+Some may seek additional support from licensed psychologists or psychiatrists.
 Support resources available to the bereaved may include grief counseling, professional support-groups or educational classes, and peer-led support groups.
 In the United States of America, local hospice agencies may provide a first contact for those seeking bereavement support.

-It is important to recognize when grief has turned into something more serious, thus mandating contacting a medical professional.
-Grief can result in depression or alcohol- and drug-abuse and, if left untreated, it can become severe enough to impact daily living.
-It recommends contacting a medical professional if "you can't deal with grief, you are using excessive amounts of drugs or alcohol, you become very depressed, or you have prolonged depression that interferes with your daily life".
+Grief can result in depression or alcohol and drug abuse and, if left untreated, it can become severe enough to impact daily living.
+Medline Plus recommends contacting a medical professional if "you can't deal with grief, you are using excessive amounts of drugs or alcohol, you become very depressed, or you have prolonged depression that interferes with your daily life".
 Other reasons to seek medical attention may include: "Can focus on little else but your loved one's death, have persistent pining or longing for the deceased person, have thoughts of guilt or self-blame, believe that you did something wrong or could have prevented the death, feel as if life is not worth living, have lost your sense of purpose in life, wish you had died along with your loved one".

 Professionals can use multiple ways to help someone cope and move through their grief.
 Hypnosis is sometimes used as an adjunct therapy in helping patients experiencing grief.
 Hypnosis enhances and facilitates mourning and helps patients to resolve traumatic grief.
 Art therapy may also be used to allow the bereaved to process their grief in a non-verbal way.

 Lichtenthal and Cruess studied how bereavement-specific written disclosure had benefits in helping adjust to loss, and in helping improve the effects of post-traumatic stress disorder (PTSD), prolonged grief disorder, and depression.
 Directed writing helped many of the individuals who had experienced a loss of a significant relationship.
 It involved individuals trying to make meaning out of the loss through meaning-making (making sense of what happened and the cause of the death), or through benefit finding (consideration of the global significance of the loss of one's goals, and helping the family develop a greater appreciation of life).
 This meaning-making can come naturally for some, but many need direct intervention to "move on".